nescioquid/pokeemerald-expansion/docs/CONTRIBUTING.md

 Then, **write the code**.
 Create your solution, solve your problem, fix that bug!

+>[!NOTE]
-> 📝 If your contribution's going to introduce, remove, or change a lot of existing code, we recommend getting [one of the maintainers](docs/other_pages/maintainers.md) to agree to review it before you start hacking.
+> _If your contribution's going to introduce, remove, or change a lot of existing code, we recommend getting [one of the maintainers](other_pages/maintainers.md) to agree to review it before you start hacking._

+>[!TIP]
-> 💡 You can check out this short guide on how to [use Git for your first pull request](docs/other_pages/git_for_pull_requests.md) if you need help getting started with Git, and you can take a look at the guide to [The Basics of Git and GitHub](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) kindly provided by our friends at [Team Aqua's Hideout](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/) to learn more.
+> _You can check out this short guide on how to [use Git for your first pull request](other_pages/git_for_pull_requests.md) if you need help getting started with Git, and you can take a look at the guide to [The Basics of Git and GitHub](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) kindly provided by our friends at [Team Aqua's Hideout](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/) to learn more._

 #### How do I submit a pull request?